Ferrante Imperato

-Ferrante Imperato (1525? – 1615?), an apothecary of Naples, published Dell'Historia Naturale (Naples 1599) and illustrated it with his own cabinet of curiosities displayed at Palazzo Gravina in Naples; the engraving became the first pictorial representation of a Renaissance humanist's displayed natural history research collection.
-The collection, which the published catalogue made as famous in the seventeenth century as that of that other famous apothecary and virtuoso, Francesco Calceolari of Verona, ranged widely; it embraced a herbarium, shells, birds, sea creatures, in addition to the fossils, clays, minerals and metallic ores, marble and gem species.
-It was maintained by his son Francesco, who assisted him in writing up his observations, and who may be seen in the engraving pointing out details of the specimens to two visitors as Ferrante looks on.
+A fold-out frontispiece illustration of Imperato's collection (from Dell'Historia Naturale).
+Note a crocodile suspended above the window.

+Ferrante Imperato (1525? – 1615?) was an apothecary of Naples who published Dell'Historia Naturale in 28 volumes (1599).
+His celebrated cabinet of curiosities was displayed at Palazzo Gravina in Naples.
+The grass genus Imperata is named after him.

+Life

 Ferrante Imperato, who ranged southern Italy making geological observations, took as his motto In dies auctior.
 He was in correspondence with a network of scholars in Italy.
 He was among the first correctly to identify the processes through which fossils were formed, subjecting them to empirical tests.
 His pupil, schooled in the collection, was the jurist Fabio Colonna (1567–1640) who carried further his work on fossils.
 Ferrante had a small garden and corresponded with botanists, but historians of botany discount his interest in plants as "curiosa".

+Work

+The full title of Imperato's magnum opus is the following: Dell'historia naturale di Ferrante Imperato napolitano Libri XXVIII.
+Nella quale ordinatamente si tratta della diversa condition di miniere, e pietre.
+Con alcune historie di piante et animali; sin hora non date in luce.
 The book was so sought after that a second edition was issued in Venice, 1672, edited by Giovanni Maria Ferro, who added new material and new illustrations to the concluding chapter.

+Dell'historia naturale... featured a fold-out frontispiece illustration of his cabinet of curiosities.
+It was the first pictorial representation of a Renaissance humanist's displayed natural history research collection.

 The catalogue is presented in twenty-eight books, which include nine books devoted to alchemy, a wholly reputable science at the time, which towards the end of the following century would give birth to chemistry.
 Other books are devoted to mining, animals and plant specimens.